MicrosoftDocs/learn/learn-pr/wwl-azure/describe-features-tools-azure-for-governance-compliance/includes/5-exercise-configure-resource-lock.md

 ## Task 3: Add a container to the storage account

-In this task, you add a container to the storage account, this container is where you can store your blobs.
+In this task, you add a container to the storage account.
+This container is where you can store your blobs.

 1. Scroll up until you find the Data storage section of the blade on the left of the screen.
 2. Select Containers.